yehaniharshika/ai-chatbot/README.md

 - **Shift + Enter** - New line in message
 - **Clear Button** - Reset entire conversation

-## 🪪 License

-© 2025 All Right Reserved Created By Yehani Harshika This project is licensed under the [MIT](License.txt) license

 ---

 ## 🎓 Learning Resources